Rat Race (film): Filming

 Filming in Las Vegas concluded on September 29, 2000, and production moved to Ely, Nevada, which stood in as Silver City, New Mexico.
 Ely's Nevada Northern Railway Museum stood in as the Silver City train station.
 According to the Nevada Film Office, the filmmakers "fell in love" with the museum after being shown pictures of it.
 As a result, the initial two day shoot in Ely was extended to six days.
 Ely's western entrance, accessed from U.S. Route 50, was used as the entrance to Silver City.
 After concluding in Ely, production crews relocated to southern California for the final six weeks of filming, mainly for exterior scenes.
-California filming primarily occurred in Antelope Valley, Palmdale, Acton, Santa Clarita, and Newhall.
+California filming primarily occurred in Antelope Valley, Palmdale, Acton, Santa Clarita and Newhall.
 Rosamond, California was also a primary location, with filming occurring during a three-week period in October 2000.
 Smart's helicopter scenes were filmed at 3118 Carnation Street in Rosamond.
 Additional filming in California occurred at Big Sky Ranch and El Mirage Lake.

 Sinclair and the gamblers' eccentric habits are further exaggerated in deleted scenes, where they partake in many more ridiculous bets, including playing Monopoly with real money.
 In another scene, a high roller pretends to find what they are doing immoral.
-Professional wrestler Diamond Dallas Page and his then wife, Kimberly, had a cameo that was cut when test audiences failed to give his appearance any reaction.
-The scene is available on the DVD release.
+Professional wrestler Diamond Dallas Page and his then-wife Kimberly made a cameo appearance that was cut when audiences did not react to his appearance in test screenings.
+However, the scene is available on the film's DVD release.